 Nandita explains, “A marriage can be platonic if both decide beforehand that they won’t have a sexual relationship after marrying each other.
 There can be many practical reasons behind wanting to have such a platonic relationship.”
 She states numerous reasons why people opt for a non-physical marriage:

 - One/both don’t have the sexual desire to continue intimacy anymore

 - The married couple doesn’t live in the same city/country

 - Owing to a medical condition/old age, they cannot indulge in sex

 - Getting citizenship in the country where one partner is staying

-- It’s not a romantic marriage and happened under family pressure
+- It happened under family pressure

 - It’s more of a legal union for legal benefits like tax breaks

 - Owing to sexual orientation (asexual partners/pansexual partners)

 Psychotherapist Mary Jo Rapini explains, “When you marry outside the traditional type of marriage, you decide that this marriage is on a best-friend basis sans intimacy, sex, and romance.
 Platonic unions have been around since the 15th century and roughly 2-3% of the whole population is engaged with them.